sovsyann/media_compression_scripts/README.md

 Lightweight shell scripts to **save a lot of disk space** by compressing videos and pictures **recursively** while preserving metadata (EXIF, GPS, timestamps).

 Modern mobile devices, cameras, and smartphones often produce **very large files by default** (e.g. 4K/60fps video, high-resolution JPEGs) and/or use non-optimal compression.
-Defult compression of many devices provide best quality, but treat your storage like it is endless.
+Default compression of many devices provide best quality, but treat your storage like it is endless.
 This is even more a problem when it comes to archiving.

 These scripts help reclaim disk space with **minimal or no visible quality loss**, making storage and backups more efficient.
-Imagine cutting your 1TB media archive at least a half while not sacrifizing quality and preserving important meta data - read on...
+Imagine cutting your 1TB media archive at least a half while not sacrificing quality and preserving important meta data - read on...

 ---